 Separation anxiety

-Dachshunds tend to be very emotionally attached to their owner when making them vulnerable to separation anxiety.
-When we leave them alone without training them to be alone, they feel uncomfortable and potentially have separation anxiety.
+Dachshunds tend to form an immensely emotional attachment to their owner when making them vulnerable to separation anxiety.
+When we leave them alone without training them to be home alone, they feel uncomfortable and potentially have separation anxiety.

-Separation anxiety is a condition where your dog feels stressed and anxious to be alone because they are overly attached to you.
+Separation anxiety is a condition where your dog feels stressed and anxious to be alone because of overattachment to their owner.
 That’s why you need to train them to be alone, which makes them happy to be alone.
 You can check out our blog post about how to overcome separation anxiety.

 Destructive Behavior